Social anxiety disorder: Performance

+The DSM-5 notes that performance only type of social anxiety disorder (a subset specific version of this disorder) often affects individual's professional lives of those involved with public speaking or public performing.
+These fears can arise in settings other than just an individual's professional life but are limited to only public social performance situations.

 Differential diagnosis

-The DSM-IV criteria stated that an individual cannot receive a diagnosis of social anxiety disorder if their symptoms are better accounted for by one of the autism spectrum disorders such as autism and Asperger syndrome.
+The DSM-IV criteria stated that an individual cannot receive a diagnosis of social anxiety disorder if existing symptoms are better diagnosed by one of the autism spectrum disorders, such as autism or Asperger syndrome.

-Because of its close relationship and overlapping symptoms, treating people with social phobia may help understand the underlying connections to other mental disorders.
-Social anxiety disorder is often linked to bipolar disorder and attention deficit hyperactivity disorder (ADHD) and some believe that they share an underlying cyclothymic-anxious-sensitive disposition.
-The co-occurrence of ADHD and social phobia is very high, especially when SCT symptoms are present.
+Social anxiety disorder is often linked to bipolar disorder and attention deficit hyperactivity disorder (ADHD), leading to an assumption of a shared cyclothymic-anxious-sensitive disposition.
+The co-occurrence of ADHD and social phobia is common, especially when cognitive disengagement syndrome is present.

-Prevention

-Prevention of anxiety disorders is one focus of research.
-Use of CBT and related techniques may decrease the number of children with social anxiety disorder following completion of prevention programs.